aniket-agra/odin-landing-page/README.md

 # odin-landing-page
-Landing Page Project from Odin
+Landing Page Project from Odin.
 Tests knowledge of: basic styling in CSS, flexboxes